 Don’t forget to browse their exquisite menu with a wide variety of foods, in addition to traditional concession stand delights like popcorn and candy.

 See Related: Best & Fun Things to Do in Minneapolis, MN

 Car enthusiasts that appreciate vintage car collectibles will love taking a trip to the Ellingson Car Museum.

 It is among the museums to see in Minnesota.
-Ellingson Motorcars is a fine car dealership that specializes in carrying the top classic cars in the Midwest.
+Ellingson Motorcars is a fine car dealership specializing in carrying the Midwest’s top classic cars.
 They have an indoor showroom where guests can come to view nearly 100 stunning cars, motorcycles, and trucks.